anwarmalik/f1resultswithanjularjs/README.md

 # f1resultswithanjularjs
-An AngularJs app that show the results of last 15 seasons in Formula 1 Circuit.
+An AngularJs app that show the results of last 15 seasons of Formula 1 using api hosted at http://ergast.com.